MerryMack22/vim-setup/README.md

 To use this you must first install vundle which is a plugin manager for vim.<br>
 To install, follow the directions at  http://github.com/VundleVim/Vundle.Vim and use my .vimrc instead of their default or use the setupCustomVim.sh script to automate it.

+# For Mac users:

+You must add the following line to your .zshenv `export SHELL=/bin/bash`